Select Page

 What You Will Learn:

-• The Neurobiology of the “Glitch”: How to explain OCD to kids using metaphors that stick.
+• The Neurobiology of the False Alarm: How to explain the brain’s hyper-sensitive smoke detector to kids and parents using concrete, shame-free metaphors.

 Who Should Attend: